bouchard/totalrecall.drbouchard.ca/README.md

 * All progress data is stored locally.
 	* Uses localStorage in modern browsers, based on the simple jQuery plugin available [here](http://www.stoimen.com/blog/2010/02/25/jquery-localstorage-plugin/).

-Browser support: Firefox 3.5+, Chrome 5+ (ish?), Safari 4+, and MSIE 8+ (needed for localStorage and JSON support).
+Browser support: All modern browsers.
 Tested briefly on the iPhone.

 Inspiration from the beautiful stylings of cramberry.net.